upperlinecode/APIs-Lab/README.md

   #### Bonus

-Output the number of repositories, and make their picture link to their Github profile page
+* Output the number of repositories, and make their picture link to their Github profile page

-Use Bootstrap to style the page
+* Use Materialize to style the page

 ## Makeup

+  ### The Task:
-  Use the Makeup API to search for all of the products from a particular brand.
+Create a webpage that uses the Makeup API to search for all of the products from a particular brand.
 Output the picture, name, and price of the    first product returned by the API.

   #### Sample Endpoint